AadityaTiwary1/InsurEdge/README.md

 ### Planned Expansions

 Each category below requires a reliable, verifiable real-time data source before being added as a live trigger.
-InsurEdge will not add a trigger without external verification capability — doing so would make the system trivially exploitable by anyone who knows the trigger conditions.
+InsurEdge will not add a trigger without external verification capability and by doing so it would make the system trivially exploitable by anyone who knows the trigger conditions.

 | Factor | Category | How It Affects Riders | Implementation Plan |
 |---|---|---|---|